farmergreg/adif/README.md

 Future optimization possibilities:

-- Future optimization opportunities include direct SIMD implementation for parsing operations.
+- A perfect hash function with a custom map implementation.
-- A perfect hash function could be used to implement the map lookup.
+- Direct SIMD implementation for parsing operations.